weiyikang/FedGM_torch/README.md

   ![KD](./images/fig1.jpg)

-* Domain Generalization (DG) assumes that the data from multiple source domains can be accessed simultaneously to learn a generalizable model for deployment on the unseen domain.
+* (a) Domain Generalization (DG) assumes that the data from multiple source domains can be accessed simultaneously to learn a generalizable model for deployment on the unseen domain.
-* Federated Domain Generalization (FedDG) assumes that the data from different source domains are decentralized, but the local models of different domains can be collaboratively trained and aggregated with a parameter server.
+* (b) Federated Domain Generalization (FedDG) assumes that the data from different source domains are decentralized, but the local models of different domains can be collaboratively trained and aggregated with a parameter server.
-* Federated Domain Adaptation (FedDA) assumes that an additional unlabeled target domain can be accessed on server side for improving the performance.
+* (c) Federated Domain Adaptation (FedDA) assumes that an additional unlabeled target domain can be accessed on server side for improving the performance.

 ## Method